 1. Literature courses- 4 hours.
 Recommended English courses are

 The requirement may also be met by other English Department literature courses (except for ENGL 225, 226, 326, 327, 485 and 486) or by these foreign language literature courses:

-2. Fine Arts courses- 4 hours total (2 hours art plus 2 hours music).
-Select from the following courses:
+2. Fine Arts courses- 4 hours total, in TWO disciplines (Art, Music or Communication), from the following courses:

 complete a 494 course in their major, as designated by that department.

 All prospective students are required to submit either ACT or SAT scores as a part of the admissions process.
 The writing subscores from ACT and SAT may be used to meet part of the competency requirements for writing.

 Students commonly use the College Board SAT Subject Tests to waive college requirements although in most cases no college credit is given for them.
 Normally, students sign up for these examinations through their high school guidance counselors.

 SAT II Subject Test scores will be accepted in fulfillment of the general education foreign language competency requirement only for incoming freshmen and transfer students; SAT II scores for continuing students will be accepted in fulfillment of the competency requirement only if the exams were taken prior to enrollment at Wheaton.

 The Advanced Placement (AP) tests may be used to earn college credit.
 They are typically taken by students after taking an AP course in high school.

 Courses taken as a part of the International Baccalaureate program can be used for college credit if a grade of 5 or higher was earned.